Microsoft Copilot Review 2026: Features, Pricing & Verdict

 Microsoft Copilot offers three distinct pricing tiers in 2026, targeting very different user segments:

-For users who want to access Copilot's underlying GPT-4o model alongside Claude, Gemini, and other leading AI tools without managing multiple subscriptions, Perspective AI provides access to 10+ models in one app — replacing $60+/month in separate subscriptions.
+For users who want to access Copilot's underlying GPT model alongside Claude, Gemini, and other leading AI tools without managing multiple subscriptions, Perspective AI reaches every one of them from a single app at $14.99/mo, replacing $60+/month in separate subscriptions.

 Ideal User Profiles